-Reena R. Bajowala is a partner in the firm’s Complex Commercial Litigation Department and a member of the Information Technology Disputes, Class Action and Labor and Employment practice groups.
+Reena R. Bajowala is a partner in the firm’s Complex Commercial Litigation Practice and a member of the Information Technology Disputes, Class Action and Labor and Employment practice groups.
 She is an experienced trial attorney who defends online and brick-and-mortar retailers, manufacturers, technology companies, automotive industry clients and government defense contractors in technology outsourcing, consumer and employment disputes.

 Ms. Bajowala regularly counsels and defends sellers and buyers of Information Technology (IT) services with respect to their rights under contract, tort and copyright law.
 Ms. Bajowala also advises clients regarding trade secret, privacy and trademark law.
 In addition, Ms. Bajowala assists clients with evaluating business decisions relating to call centers and data centers around the globe.